 Participating in further education or training can help you on your career pathway, providing you with skills and qualifications to improve your chances of getting a job.
-You will have the opportunity to build more confidence, develop new strategies to enhance your capacity and overcome challenges, expand your critical thinking skills, make new connections, and develop new social and professional networks.
+You will have the opportunity to build more confidence, to enhance your capacity and develop new strategies to overcome challenges, expand your critical thinking skills, make new connections, and develop new social and professional networks.

-If you are on the autism spectrum you may require extra support to complete your chosen course and to ensure your participation is on the same basis as other students.
+If you are blind or have a vision impairment you may require extra support to complete your chosen course and to ensure your participation is on the same basis as other students.
 This booklet will help you identify the types of support available to you, and to understand who may be responsible for funding these.
 Planning in advance to implement the supports you need can help to ensure you successfully participate in and complete your studies.